Blazeblight/Origins-Datapacks/README.md

 - Out of Reach: When close to the void, it seeps through the ground, reforming your body.
 - Paralyzing Heat: In a hot environment, you take minor fire damage, take additional damage, and become weaker as your form relies on the coldness of the void.
 - Fluid Interference: Water interferes with your internal form, dealing damage when in contact.

+### Flame Warrior Rework

+With control over flames, the Flame Warrior can inflict heavy fire damage and set ablaze its targets and attackers.

+#### Abilities

+- Internal Flames (Ability Limit): You can tap into your internal magic, conjuring flames to aid you.
+These abilities consume your internal flames per use, but it can be recovered by dealing fire damage or by being on fire.
+- Fire Wave (Active Ability): With a flick, you can set the ground around you on fire.
+Entities inside the ability's range also take major fire damage.
+- Flame Barrier (Toggled Ability): You can channel your inner magic to create a temporary flaming barrier, reducing all damage you take by a significant amount and burning all attackers for 4 seconds.
+- Fire Immunity: You are immune to all forms of fire damage.
+- Warrior's Slashes: Your melee attacks deal additional damage.
+This bonus damage is increased when using a sword.
+- Magical Body: Your body has weaker endurance than regular humans.
+However, you also have increased magic resistance.
+- Severe Hydroasthenia: While water cannot outright kill you, it severely weakens you after a few seconds of contact.